Welcome to the WAS website

 The Observatory hosted a Zeiss 130 mm refractor and was operated by Wellington College students until the late 1970s, by which time adult support for its continued operation had faded out.
 The dome eventually rotted and collapsed, leaving only the shell of the building.

 In 1999, the Gifford Observatory Trust was formed.
-Its aim was to ‘restore, maintain and operate the original Gifford Observatory to establish a useable astronomical observatory for the recreational use of young astronomers in the Wellington region’.
+Its aim was to ‘restore, maintain and operate the original Gifford Observatory to establish a usable astronomical observatory for the recreational use of young astronomers in the Wellington region’.

 The Trust refurbished the building with a new 4.5-metre dome and reinstalled the 130 mm refractor.
 The Gifford was reopened on 25 March 2002 by one of its former student users (and New Zealand’s most distinguished rocket scientist), Dr William Pickering ONZ, KBE. (see below).